-The use of assistive devices by persons with disabilities to obtain, use or benefit from Community Living-South Huron’s services will be recognized unless otherwise prohibited due to health and safety of privacy issues.
-In these situations, the Agency may offer a person with a disability other reasonable measures to assist him or her in obtaining and using Community Living South Huron’s services where applicable.
+The use of assistive devices by persons with disabilities to obtain, use or benefit from Community Living South Huron’s services will be recognized unless otherwise prohibited due to health and safety of privacy issues.
+In these situations, the Agency may offer a person with a disability other reasonable measures to assist them in obtaining and using Community Living South Huron’s services where applicable.

 Where there is a temporary planned/unplanned disruption with CLSH services or facilities a notice will be provided and posted at the applicable site, on the Agency’s webpage/social media and through any other method that is reasonable in the given circumstances.